Overview

 }

-Set up your ATXP wallet
+Set up your ATXP account

-Create an ATXP wallet
+Create an ATXP account

 Store wallet address in an environment variable

 In order to use your wallet address in your MCP server, you need to set it in an environment variable.
-The best way to do this is to create a .env file in the root of your project and add the following line:
+The best way to do this is to create a .env

-Never commit wallet address to version control.
-It is a good idea to add your .env to your .gitignore file to prevent it from being committed.
+Never commit your wallet address to version control.
+It is a good idea to add your .env

 Develop the MCP server